Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 We begin with a detailed model and problem definition in Section~\ref{sec:problem def}.
 In Section \ref{sec:lower bound}, we provide a lower bound on the performance of any algorithm.
 In Section~\ref{sec:main upper convex}, we present the MRE-NC algorithm and an upper bound on its expected error that matches the previous lower bound up to polylogarithmic factors in $m$ and $n$.
+We propose a constant lower bound on achievable error under tiny (constant) communication budget in Section~\ref{sec:tiny}.
 The proofs of our main results are presented in Sections~\ref{app:proof lowerbound} and~\ref{sec:proof main alg c}, with the details relegated to appendices for improved readability.
 Afterwards, we report some numerical experiments on small size problems in Section~\ref{sec:numerical}.
 Finally, in Section~\ref{sec:discussion}, we conclude with some remarks and open problems.